-Jonathan Johnson is in his first season as an assistant coach at CSU Bakersfield in 2017.
+Jonathan Johnson is in his second season as an assistant coach at CSU Bakersfield in 2018.

 Johnson was a four-year letterwinner for Loyola Marymount from 2008-11.
 He earned first team All-Conference honors in 2009.
 He holds the LMU record for most triples in a season (9, 2010), most sacrifice hits (16, 2010) in a season, and triples in a career (19).
 He graduated from LMU with a degree in sociology.